 School Detention (Wednesday afternoon).
-Pupils can be placed in a School Detention for poor behaviour in or outside the classroom - but not for poor work, for which a Department Detention must be issued.
+Pupils can be placed in a School Detention for poor behaviour in or outside the classroom - but not for poor work in the first instance, for which a Department Detention must be issued.
 School Detentions should be Single (30 minutes) or Double (60 minutes) as deemed appropriate and will be recorded under the Discipline option on iSAMS.
 If a School Detention is issued, iSAMS will automatically inform the pupil's Head of Year.